Abdul Majeed Khan: Early life and education

 He was born on 25 December 1963.

 He has a bachelor's degree.

 Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-73 (Bhakkar-I) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-73 (Bhakkar-I) in the 2002 Pakistani general election, but was unsuccessful.
 He received 60,548 votes and lost the seat to Sana Ullah Khan.

-He was elected to the National Assembly as an independent candidate from Constituency NA-73 (Bhakkar-I) in 2008 Pakistani general election.
+He was elected to the National Assembly as an independent candidate from Constituency NA-73 (Bhakkar-I) in the 2008 Pakistani general election.
 He received 83,850 votes and defeated Sana Ullah Khan.
 He then re-joined PML-N.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-73 (Bhakkar-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-73 (Bhakkar-I) in the 2013 Pakistani general election.
 He received 97,688 votes and defeated Sana Ullah Khan.